 right and drive the 22 mile to Tobermory.

-Torosay Castle is now privately owned and sadly only
+880 acre Torosay Castle estate is now privately owned by a

-are open to the public on first Sunday in the month.
+are open to the public five times a year on the first Sunday in the month

 A very pleasant mile and half walk from